-Based off of these core elements, you can help structure your personal statement into broad areas where you can fit your personal evidence and reflection.
+Using these core elements, you can help structure your personal statement into broad areas where you can fit your personal evidence and reflection.
 Let’s break down each element.

 Becoming a doctor is hard work.
 Being a doctor is also hard work.
 Therefore, you need to show the admissions tutors that you are committed to medicine.
-You can do this in a number of ways.
 Talking about your work experience is a good way of demonstrating that you have sacrificed your own time in order to find out more.
 Equally, if you have worked hard on an extra-curricular activity for a long time you can describe that activity and how you have maintained your interest.
-You need to show the admissions tutor that when the going gets tough, you don’t go running.
+You need to show the Admissions Tutor that when the going gets tough, you don’t go running.

 Reflect, reflect, reflect

 By reflecting on your experiences, you not only state what you have learned from your experiences but also how you might approach situations differently or how you would change your own behaviour in the future.
-Reflection is a key skill as a medical student and a doctor and by showing you can reflect in your personal statement, you are showing admissions tutors that you have one of the most important skills to enter the profession.
+Reflection is a key skill as a medical student and a doctor and by showing you can reflect in your personal statement, you are showing Admissions Tutors that you have one of the most important skills to enter the profession.
 Also, medical schools will often list the key qualities they look for in their students, ensure you match up with these!